marcin-kac/pi_setup/README.md

 	•	each device will pull software according to the hardware and current standards
 	•	after the install reboot device will pull the configuration file based on its serial number and inventory file set in preparation stage

-	at this stage device is fully configured and can be access via console with neteng/datatech user The whole process should not take more then 30 minutes from the moment devices are connected to the mobile SwitchBuilder server
+	at this stage device is fully configured and can be access via console with local user The whole process should not take more then 30 minutes from the moment devices are connected to the mobile SwitchBuilder server